sculpin/sculpin.io/source/download.md

     composer require sculpin/sculpin

-The entry point for sculpin is now `vendor/bin/sculpin`.
+The entry point for running Sculpin commands is `vendor/bin/sculpin`.

 > The best version of Sculpin to be running right now is version 3.0.